At Access Dorset we think of everyone as Members of the community we are creating here at The Bridge.

 The people who benefit from our projects, our volunteers, our customers, our staff and our trustees are all ‘Members’ of our community – each of equal worth.
 Beyond that, some Members have additional responsibilities and duties.

 Jonathan is the Chief Executive of Access Dorset.
 Jonathan is accountable to Board of Trustees of Access Dorset.
-He is responsible for leading the organisation and managing finances and staff - and does so by working closely with the Development Manager and Senior Crisis Caseworker.
+He is responsible for leading the organisation and managing finances and staff - and does so by working closely with the Development Manager and Senior Activities and Volunteer Coordinator.
 Jonathan is passionate about promoting equality and inclusion and developing new opportunities at The Bridge.
 Jonathan also manages Access Dorset’s social enterprise, DOTS Disability, and he is a qualified Occupational Therapist.

-Jonathan lives with his wife and two children in Southbourne and they love spending time in the garden and going for long walks.
+Jonathan lives with his wife and two children in Southbourne and they love spending time in the garden and going for long walks with their dog, Carley.

 I’m Karen and I am the administrator for Access Dorset, which involves various duties, including room hire at The Bridge.
 I arrange the Trusted Assessor Training courses and also assist with the finances.